 Provision must be made for storing clothes not worn on site and protective clothing required for site work.
 Facilities for safely drying wet clothes must be available.
-In most cases, this will require heating facilities to run overnight, e.g. storage radiators, even if powered by a generator.
+In most cases, this will require heating facilities to run overnight, e.g. storage radiators, even if powered by a generator (see section 2.4.2).
 Any heating appliance must be fitted with a suitable grille to prevent the fire risk from hanging clothes encountering the heater.

-TOILETS AND WASHING FACILITIES
+2.1.3.7 TOILETS AND WASHING FACILITIES